 A crowd of people in motion in a large indoor public space.

 Ensuring crowd safety is critical within public venues, retail shops, restaurants, and other commercial spaces.
-Doing so effectively helps avert suspicious and unlawful activities, and protect employers, employees, customers, and guests.
+Doing so effectively helps you avert suspicious and unlawful activities, and protect your employees, customers, and guests.

-Advanced smart technologies such as Alarm.com Business Activity Analytics (BAA) deploys virtual ground zones for real-time capacity tracking and people counting.
-Experienced and reputable service providers such as General Security specialize in implementing the most effective systems to maximize the benefits of this essential safety component.
+Advanced smart technologies such as Alarm.com Business Activity Analytics (BAA) deploy virtual ground zones for real-time capacity tracking and people counting.
+Experienced and reputable service providers such as General Security specialize in implementing the most effective systems to maximize the benefits of this essential safety and security component.

 Did you know?
 There aren’t any federal laws stipulating crowd safety standards.